Five Miles Out: Background

 In August 1981, Oldfield completed his European Adventure Tour 1981 which was staged in support of his previous studio album, QE2 (1980).
 The tour saw Oldfield perform with a group consisting of drummers/percussionists Mike Frye and Morris Pert, guitarist/bassist Rick Fenn, keyboardist Tim Cross, and vocalist Maggie Reilly.
 In the month following the tour, Oldfield started work on a follow-up at Tilehouse Studios, his home recording studio in Denham, Buckinghamshire.
 Recording took place between September 1981 and January 1982 with an Ampex ATR-124 24-track machine.
 The music was performed by Oldfield and his six-piece band with Graham Broad on additional drums.

 Songs

 Side one

 "Taurus II" occupies the entire first side of the album.
 At 24 minutes in length, it features a variety of melodies and instrumental settings.
-It features many familiar sounds from his earlier albums, such as uilleann pipes and female chorus.
+It features many familiar sounds from his earlier albums, such as uilleann pipes and female chorus, and extensive use of the Fairlight CMI.
 The vocal section, called "The Deep Deep Sound", features themes from "Taurus I" from QE2.
 The main theme from "Taurus I" is referenced once more in the following section.
 Oldfield's 1981 track "Royal Wedding Anthem", written and performed for the Wedding of Charles, Prince of Wales, and Lady Diana Spencer, also has similarities to "Taurus II".